matthewjayclark/hello-world/README.md

 # hello-world

-Hi, I'm Matthew Jay Clark, I'm an amateur proggrammer.
+Hi, I'm Matthew Jay Clark, I'm an amateur programmer.
 I know some Java and some HTML/CSS.